 Description

-Custom house, built in 1781 and rebuilt in replica in 1814; now a commercial premises.
+The Custom House is a building constructed in 1781 and rebuilt in replica in 1814, currently serving as a commercial premises.

-EXTERIOR: the Custom House has two upper storeys and a semi-basement.
-Its front, to the west, is three bays wide, with four-bay side returns to the north and south.
-The principal façade has a basement impost band, moulded timber eaves, and the central pedimented bay set forward.
-The central porch has Tuscan columns and an entablature which carries a cast-iron Royal Coat of Arms, restored in around 1990.
-The double entrance doors are panelled.
-The porch is approached by symmetrical segmental curved stairs with wrought-iron railings, which copy those of Poole’s mid-C18 Guildhall (Grade II*-listed).
-Six-over-six-pane sash windows flank the entrance porch, while the central top-floor window is blank, with three-over-three-pane sash windows to either side.
-Below the entrance, the semi-basement floor has a keyed, segmental-arched doorway with a half-glazed door.
-The window openings to the semi-basement are round-arched, whilst those to the upper two storeys are flat-arched.
+The Custom House has two upper storeys and a semi-basement.
+Its front, facing west, is three bays wide, with four-bay side returns to the north and south.
+The principal façade includes a basement impost band, moulded timber eaves, and a central pedimented bay that is set forward.
+The central porch is supported by Tuscan columns and features an entablature that carries a cast-iron Royal Coat of Arms, which was restored around 1990.
+The entrance has double panelled doors and is approached by symmetrical segmental curved stairs with wrought-iron railings, mirroring those of Poole’s mid-18th century Guildhall, which is also listed.
+Flanking the entrance porch are six-over-six-pane sash windows, while the central top-floor window is blank, with three-over-three-pane sash windows on either side.
+Below the entrance, the semi-basement has a keyed, segmental-arched doorway with a half-glazed door.
+The window openings in the semi-basement are round-arched, while those on the upper two storeys are flat-arched.

-On the side returns the semi-basement forms a lower ground floor, and the fenestration matches that to the front elevation.
-There is an impost band, doorway and three windows; four sash windows to the floor above and four shorter sashes to the upper floor; and two blocked openings on the return facing Paradise Street.
+On the side returns, the semi-basement serves as a lower ground floor, with fenestration that matches the front elevation.
+This includes an impost band, a doorway, and three windows; above, there are four sash windows on the first floor and four shorter sashes on the upper floor, along with two blocked openings on the return facing Paradise Street.

-INTERIOR: the ground floor is understood to be altered, but is reported to contain a rear axial stair, and a roof with four paired king-post trusses, two on each tie beam.
+Internally, the ground floor is reported to have been altered but is said to contain a rear axial stair and a roof supported by four paired king-post trusses, with two on each tie beam.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.